 The two main forms of medical treatment for fungal nail infections are nail paints and tablets.

-Antifungal nail paints like Amorolfine (or branded Curanail/Loceryl) are specially formulated to tackle Onychomycosis by stopping the growth of the fungi responsible for the infection.
-This nail paint can be applied to both finger and toenails over long periods of time to ensure that the infection goes.
+Antifungal nail paints like Amorolfine (or branded Curanail or Loceryl) are specially formulated to tackle Onychomycosis by stopping the growth of the fungi responsible for the infection.
+This nail paint can be applied to both fingers and toenails over long periods of time to ensure that the infection goes.

 Antifungal tablets can treat fungal nail infections, but they have to be prescribed by a GP or nurse.
 The most commonly prescribed antifungal tablets are Terbinafine.

 Nail-softening creams are also available to treat fungal nail infections.
 These involve a paste that softens the infected parts of the nail, which can then be removed with a scraping device.
 Not for the faint-hearted.

 Some people also try home remedies such as vinegar foot soaks to get rid of fungal nail infections.
 Although these are inexpensive, they tend to only work on milder forms of infection.
 We would recommend going with a clinically-proven fungal nail treatment.

 Whichever treatment you choose, isn’t always guaranteed to get rid of the fungal infection completely, and the infection may return.